Liveaboard Diving

 We also suggest hats, sunglasses, protective clothing, and utilising shade as easy and environmentally-friendly ways to further protect yourself from sun damage.

-Please only bring environmentally friendly / reef safe toiletries and sun products for use on board.
+Please only bring environmentally friendly/reef-safe toiletries and sun products for use on board.

-NOTE: There are limited or no recycling facilities in many of the areas where Indo Master operates so we ask that guests take their empty plastic containers, spent batteries and partially used products home with them to be disposed of responsibly.
+NOTE: There are limited or no recycling facilities in the areas where Indo Master operates so we ask that guests take their empty plastic containers, spent batteries and partially used products home with them to be disposed of responsibly.

 Land visits